01. About firmware and hardware versions

 Therefore always verify the measured data in another way, such as by precise preparation of the mix, another analytical method, etc. In addition, the measured value must be subject to critical assessment using a common-sense approach and if it differs from the allowable variation of mixing accuracy, it must be considered invalid.

-The He/O2 analyzer is equipped with a microprocessor whose program (firmware) is continuously updated This manual is for firmware release 2 29, but the manual can be applied to any hardware or firmware version Manual is primarily written for hardware version 3 0.
+Analyzer SOLO O2 is equipped with a microprocessor whose program (firmware) is continuously updated.
+This manual is for firmware release 2.32, but the manual can be applied to any hardware or firmware version.
+Manual is primarily written for hardware version 3.1.

-The described measuring principle is valid only for mixes of air, oxygen and helium.
+The described measuring principle is valid only for mixes of air, nitrox and oxygen.

 Gas is delivered to the analyzer from a sampler connected to the compressed-gas tank and the gas flow is controlled using a nozzle to provide the volume needed for the analysis.